 By turning their wives into zombies, the Men’s Association achieves female happiness, and the greater social good.

 However, by creating a society that reserves true intimacy between men, it’s may even be the case that the Stepford husbands aren’t truly interested in women at all.

 Another way of reading The Stepford Wives is as a commentary on consumerism, and how non-conformity is a threat to that way of life and doing business.

 It’s telling that when the Stepford wives finally leave their homes, it’s to go shopping.
 Consider Mary Ann’s response when Joanna meets her in the supermarket:

 ‘But you go out sometimes, don’t you?”
 Joanna said.
 ‘Of course I do,’ Mary Ann said.
 ‘I’m out now, aren’t I?’

-It seems that, as the Stepford Wives comes to a close, Royal Hendry also knows this.
-His wife, Ruthanne – like Joanna – has her indulgent hobbies and interests instead of looking after her man (in his sticky-taped glasses).
+It seems that, as the novel comes to a close, Royal Hendry also knows this.
+His wife, Ruthanne – like Joanna – has her indulgent hobbies and interests instead of looking after her man-child husband with his sticky-taped glasses.

 When Royal agrees to take the kids out of pizza, he has plenty of reason to be unhurried and amenable.
 He’s already booked in a weekend away with his wife.
 Her cards are already marked.
 Her time will come.